pocketgems/dynamodb/docs/dynamodb.md

 a transaction fails, the default behavior is to automatically retry it up to three times.
 If all the retries fail due to contention, the transaction will throw a `db.TransactionFailedError` exception.
-If there is some permanent error (e.g, you tried to create a new item but it already exists) then the transaction will throw a `db.ModelAlreadyExistsError` exception without additional retries.
+If there is some permanent error (e.g, you tried to create a new row but it already exists) then the transaction will throw a `db.ModelAlreadyExistsError` exception without additional retries.

 Consider this guestbook model: